 Collaboration and teamwork might sound like the same thing, but they serve different purposes in a workplace.
 Knowing how they differ can help you manage people better, improve the way you handle projects, and make your workflow smoother.
+Many people ask, “Are collaboration and teamwork the same?”
+While they overlap, they have different goals and structures.

+Understanding the teamwork and collaboration difference helps you apply the right strategy at the right time.
 When used in the right way, both teamwork and collaboration can move your business forward and create a more connected environment where everyone contributes meaningfully.

 What is Teamwork?